 These days it is common practice to share photographs we take with the world via social media.
-Millions of us everyday, snap pictures on our cameras and smart phones and share them with our friends and family, and sometimes publicly on sites like Flickr and Facebook.
+Millions of us everyday snap pictures on our cameras and smart phones and share them with our friends and family, and sometimes publicly on sites like Flickr and Facebook.

 However, photography didn’t start twenty years ago when these social media sites became popular.
 Photography has been around for 150 years and has been popular with the mass of the population for at least 100 years.
-Millions of pictures have been taken which have been sitting in draws and cupboards, waiting in dusty albums and unprocessed on rolls of film yet to be discovered.
-Thousands of boxes of colour slides, the serious amateur’s medium of choice from the 1940s to the 1980s, are discarded and sold in car boot sales and house clearances, and even, although it pains me to say, thrown into the rubbish.
+Millions of pictures have been taken which have been sitting in drawers and cupboards, waiting in dusty albums and unprocessed on rolls of film yet to be discovered.
+Thousands of boxes of colour slides, the serious amateur’s medium of choice from the 1940s to the 1990s, are discarded and sold in car boot sales and house clearances, and even, although it pains me to say, thrown into the rubbish.

-Which is why I created this site – to try to save these lost images and give them a home.
+Which is why I created this site – to try to save these lost pictures and give them a home.
 Any photograph which feels unloved or unwanted, is very welcome to have a home on this site.
 They will be lovingly scanned and preserved for eternity (or at least while I can afford the hosting) so that future generations can gaze upon them and wonder about the scenes portrayed, the people featured and the fashions, furniture and lifestyle displayed.

-As well ad the actual image, each picture has a set of data associated with it which describes the type of film, the film format, what the subject matter is etc. Using this data I hope to build an historical archive of pictures taken by ordinary people, using ordinary cameras and recording their life, work and leisure.
+As well as the actual image, each picture has a set of data associated with it which describes the type of film, the film format, what the subject matter is etc. Using this data I hope to build an historical archive of pictures taken by ordinary people, using ordinary cameras and recording their life, work and leisure.

-That sounds interesting – how can I help?
+This all sounds interesting – how can I help?